The Single Aging Clock Is Over: How Foundation Models Are Changing Biological Age Measurement

 What this means for longevity clinics

 This is the part our team thinks about constantly.
-These models are only as good as the longitudinal record they read from, and most clinics are still assembling that record by hand.
+These models — and the organ and cell clocks that will feed them — are only as good as the longitudinal record they read from, and most clinics are still assembling that record by hand.
 Labs live in one system, wearable data in another, the clinical history in a third.
-Before any reasoning model can do something useful for a specific patient, someone has to unify that patient’s data into a clean, continuous, structured picture.
+Before any reasoning model or organ clock can do something useful for a specific patient, someone has to unify that patient’s data into a clean, continuous, structured picture.
 The model is the engine.
 The unified record is the fuel.
 We built our platform around that second half precisely because the first half is finally arriving, and clinics with a real data foundation will be ready to put these tools to work the moment they mature.

 The shift from clocks to reasoning models is good news for preventive medicine.
-We are moving from a single annual verdict toward a living, multimodal read of a patient’s biology that a physician can interrogate and explain.
+We are moving from a single annual verdict toward a living, multimodal read of a patient’s biology that a physician can interrogate and explain — organ by organ, and one cell type at a time.
+Medicine is not moving away from clinical judgment.
+It is giving physicians and patients something we have never had before: an objective, granular way to see how a body is actually aging, and to shape prevention accordingly.
+That is not marketing.
+That is a real shift, and the runway to the clinic is short.
 The number was never the point.
 Understanding what drives it always was.

 Frequently asked questions